Tips for a vata-balancing lifestyle

 A vata-calming lifestyle

 Calming vata is a daily practice in awareness.
-At some points in your life, you may need to do more to bring grounding to vata.
-At other times, you will find that it is easier to stay in balance.
-Tune in -- to yourself and the changes in your environment -- and let this list be a guide for self-care for the rest of your life.
+At some points in your life, you may need to do more to ground vata.
+At other times, you'll find it's easier to stay in balance.
+Tune in — to yourself and the changes in your environment — and let this list be a guide for self-care you can come back to at any time and for the rest of your life.

 1. Create a dinacharya: Vata needs structure.
 Irregularity in regular daily activities, such as waking up, eating and sleeping, will add to vata’s light and mobile qualities and increase uncertainty and fear in your life.
 A dinacharya, or daily routine, is a simple plan for living.
 By creating a simple morning and evening routine, setting times of day for eating, working and sleeping, you’ll give vata the structured guidance it needs to thrive.

 2. Abhyanga: Applying oil to your body is a grounding and nourishing practice in self-care.
-Your skin is your largest organ, so it’s especially good to use an herbal oil, such as ashwagandha-bala or bhringaraj in a vata-calming sesame oil base.
-When vata is very high, practice abhyanga daily.
-If you don’t feel you have time, rub a bit of oil on the bottoms of your feet and on the top of your head.
+Your skin is your largest organ, so it’s especially potent to use an herbal oil: book an Ayurvedic consultation for oil recommendations.
+If an herbal oil isn't available, high quality and not toasted sesame oil is your best friend.
+When vata is high, practice abhyanga daily.
+If you don’t feel you have time, rub a bit of oil on the bottoms of your feet and on the top of your head before bedtime.

-3. Slow down: Multitasking divides your attention and creates a scattered mind.
-Build focus in every activity and you will build calm in your life.
-Don’t buy into the idea that you have to rush through your activities -- you’ll miss the joy of living that way.
+3. Slow down: Multitasking divides your attention and brings anxiety.
+Build focus in every activity and you'll find calm in your life.
+Don’t buy into the idea you have to rush through your activities — you’ll miss the joy and subtleties of living.
 Do one thing at a time and give it the respect of your full attention.

-5. Wear a scarf and cover your head if it’s windy or cold: Like causes like -- a windy day means that vata is high in the environment and will increase vata in you.
+5. Wear a scarf and cover your head if it’s windy or cold: Likes attract likes, opposite brings balance — a windy day means vata is high in the environment and will increase vata in you.
 Protect the back of your neck and your head and you’ll feel warmer and more grounded.

-6. Make eating a sacred act: When agni, digestive fire, is weak, vata is high.
+6. Make eating a sacred act: When agni or digestive fire is weak, vata is high.
 Imbalanced vata causes you to rush through eating or not be present at your meals, which will further weaken agni.
-Give your meal your full attention -- sit down and don’t distract yourself with your phone, television or reading.
-Be aware of each bite of food and chew it until it is liquid in your mouth.
-Experience your connection to nature through the food with each meal.
+Give your meal your full attention — sit down and avoid distractions such as phone, television or reading.
+Be aware of each bite of food and chew it until it's liquid in your mouth.
+Experience your connection to nature through the food with each meal by tasting fully.

-7. Reducing screen time: So much of our lives happens through screens -- television, tablets, phones and computers.
-The flickering movement in these devices aggravates vata, so it’s important to have some discernment about their use.
-Take regular breaks from screens and create set times of day when you will use electronics.
+7. Reduce screen time: So much of our lives happens through screens — television, tablets, phones and computers.
+The flickering movement of these devices aggravates vata, so it’s important to have discernment about their use.
+Take regular breaks from screens and create set times of day when you'll use electronics.
 Allow these tools to function for you, not the other way around.

 8. Cultivate softness and comfort: Avoid loud music and prolonged exposure to sharp, penetrating sounds.
-Enjoy gentle activities that awaken you to enjoy the subtle realms of life.
+Enjoy gentle activities that awaken you to the subtle realms of life and the divine within you and all things.
 Sounds in nature are particularly nice for this.

-9. Try silence: One of the telltale signs that vata is high is excessive talking.
-You expend great amounts of energy talking, so making room in your life for silence can help you attain even energy levels throughout the day.
+9. Try silence: One of the telltale signs vata is high is excessive talking.
+You expend great amounts of energy talking, so making room in your life for silence help maintain even energy levels throughout the day.
 A few hours of silence in the morning is nice to reconnect to the waking part of the day.
 When vata is high, take a day or more of silence.

 Back to blog